-A Gateway computer executive said last month that the company is actively shopping its Gateway-branded PCs and notebooks to retailers and expects to have them in stores before the end of the year.
+New York - A Gateway computer executive said today that the company is actively shopping its Gateway-branded PCs and notebooks to retailers and expects to have them in stores before the end of the year.

-If implemented, this would mark a major change for the company, which previously had only sold its product directly or through the now-closed Gateway retail stores.
-Ed Fisher, Gateway's senior VP/product planning, could not give any details, but said Gateway is talking with several retailers.
+If implemented, this would mark a major change for the company, which previously had only sold its product directly or through the now closed Gateway retail stores.
+Ed Fisher, Gateway’s senior vice president of product planning, could not give any details but said Gateway is talking with several retailers.

-When Gateway concluded its purchase of entry-level PC maker eMachines, the newly anointed company CEO Wayne Inouye, formerly CEO of eMachines, said only eMachines' models would be sold through third-party retailers, while Gateway retained control of its own brand.
-The company does intend to sell Gateway-branded CE devices, such as plasma TVs, through other retailers.
+When Gateway concluded its purchase of entry-level PC maker eMachines, the newly anointed company CEO Wayne Inouye, formerly CEO of eMachines, said only eMachines’ models would be sold through third-party retailers, while Gateway retained control of its own brand.
+The company did hope to sell Gateway-branded CE devices, such as plasma TVs, through other retailers.

 No reason was given for this strategy shift.

-Gateway is also looking to overhaul its entire product portfolio.
+Gateway is also looking to overhaul its entire portfolio.
 Fisher said that since March the company has been working on developing a new company look for both the Gateway and eMachines products.
 The end result should be a more uniform appearance between the two brands.
-They would continue to be positioned differently in the market with Gateway models being presented to higher-end customers, while eMachines would focus on computers in the $400 to $800 price range.

-Gateway has sold some branded products on a very limited basis through Office Depot since January, and more recently it has used Best Buy as a conduit to rid itself of inventory left over from the 188 Gateway stores shuttered in April.
+Gateway has sold some branded products on a very limited basis through Office Depot, and more recently it has used Best Buy as a conduit to rid itself of inventory left over from the 188 Gateway stores shuttered in April.

 Gateway has continued to sell eMachines-branded notebook and desktop models through several chains, including Best Buy.